ttntm/ttntm/content/projects/01-process4biz/index.md

 title: process4.biz
 slug: process4biz-website
 weight: -1
-description: A project for process4.biz GmbH who needed a website designed and coded.
+description: A project for process4.biz GmbH who needed a new website designed and coded.
 client: process4.biz GmbH
 pDate: from 05/2018
 showcase: true